CordlessWool/website/content/en/index.md

 layout: $layout/Intro.svelte
 ---

-A computer is an efficient tool for implementing ideas easily and cost-effectively.
-No other tool offers such easy access and so many possibilities at the same time.
+A computer is a powerful tool for bringing ideas to life easily and cost-effectively.
+No other tool offers such a simple entry point while providing so many possibilities.

-But the deeper you delve into this world, the more complex it appears.
-Hardly anyone is still able to cover all facets.
-My aim is to provide a broad basis for my knowledge, but my main focus is on **software development**.
+But the deeper you dive into this world, the more complex it becomes.
+Today, hardly anyone can cover all aspects entirely.
+My goal is to build broad expertise and work across disciplines – with a strong focus on software development that seamlessly integrates with management and operations.